|Duration:||3 Semesters (13 Months)|

 Accelerate your studies.
 Your new career begins earlier with our three–semester accelerated Paralegal diploma program which has been accredited by the Law Society of Upper Canada.
 Upon graduation, you’ll be prepared to pursue your paralegal licence and explore career opportunities in paralegal firms, private and public sector law departments, law offices, legal clinics and or as a private practitioner.

-An accelerated, full-time PLEA diploma program for those who have already graduated with a degree or diploma.
+An accelerated, full-time PLEA diploma program for those who have already graduated with a degree or post secondary diploma.

 (The standard program is PLE.)